 Breakfast at McGill’s

-Local businesses line the historic buildings here — you won’t find many chain stores, which is part of the charm.
+After your lunch, stroll Elk Avenue for souvenirs and gifts.
+Local businesses line the historic buildings here.
+You won’t find many chain stores, which is part of the charm.

 A few favorites include: